Global and local theory of skew mean curvature flows

 \begin{remark} Theorem \ref{T2} indeed includes three results, i.e., the global regularity of SMCF with small data in Sobolev spaces, the long time behaviors of the solution, and the existence of wave operators. \end{remark}

 \begin{remark} Theorem \ref{T2} still holds with (\ref{dVBn}) replaced by $\|F_0-E\|_{\dot{H}^1\cap \dot{H}^{k}}\le \epsilon_*$, $F_0-E\in L^2$.
 The main arguments of this paper with more detailed analysis could low down the regularity index $k$ of Theorem \ref{T2}, but it seems that some basic new ideas are needed for the critical regularity index $\frac{n}{2}+1$. \end{remark}

-Let us describe the main idea in the proof of Theorem \ref{T2}.
+Let us describe the main idea in proving Theorem \ref{T2}.
 The whole proof is divided into four steps.
 The first step is to choose suitable coordinates for $ \Sigma$ and appropriate frames for $N\Sigma_t$ to simplify the equation.
 The immersions $\{F(t)\}$ under the new coordinates and frames are distorted to be a complex valued function $\phi(t,x)$, which satisfies a quasilinear Schr\"odinger equation.
-Second, applying Strichartz estimates to the quasilinear Schr\"odinger equation of $\phi$ gives spacetime bounds for the second fundamental form.
-Third, spacetime bounds and energy estimates of the second fundamental form yield its uniform Sobolev norm bounds up to any derivative order.
+Second, applying Keel-Tao's endpoint Strichartz estimates to the quasilinear Schr\"odinger equation of $\phi$ gives spacetime bounds for the second fundamental form.
+Third, spacetime bounds and energy estimates of the second fundamental form yield its uniform Sobolev norm bounds.
 Forth, the Sobolev norms of the map $F$ can be then controlled by that of second fundamental forms, and thus proving uniform bounds of Sobolev norms of $F$.
 This road map with a bootstrap argument finishes the proof of global regularity.
 The long time dynamics and existence of wave operators can be reduced to spacetime bounds of $F$ as well.
 In the view of PDE, the proof here is an endpoint refinement of Klainerman-Ponce \cite{KP}'s method.

-Song \cite{SGGoGGnGGgGG2} raised the open problem of proving global regularity of SMCF with certain small energy.
+\cite{SGGoGGnGGgGG2} raised the open problem of proving global theory of SMCF with certain small energy.